Upgrading from Puppet 3 to Puppet 4+: Summary of upgrade steps

 2. Prepare your code

-One of the biggest changes in Puppet 4 is the new parser.
+One of the biggest changes in Puppet 4 was the new parser.
 It has been available through an option called

 --parser future since late 2013, but it’s not the “future” anymore – it’s here.
 Most Puppet 3 code works just fine, but there are enough changes that you should test your codebase out.
 Here’s how: